A Community Swimming Experience

 Kim Bowling is in her fifth year of management of the everyday operations of the Forest Park Aquatic Center including hiring and pool aesthetic and mechanical maintenance.
 She was a Noblesville Swim coach for 15 years and is dedicated to the success of the local, regional and national swim and dive programs.

-Forest Park Aquatic Center Executive Board
+Forest Park Aquatic Center Board of Directors

 In addition to his involvement with the Forest Park Aquatic Center, he is active in his community and currently serves as president of Conner Prairie’s Horizon Council.
 Conner also volunteers his time with The Alpha Delta Chapter of Theta Chi Fraternity at Purdue University as well as the Thirst Project, which is dedicated to helping provide safe, clean drinking water to African communities.
 Greg and his wife Lisa have four children and make their home in Noblesville.